neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/js-variables-and-numbers.md

 ## Number Systems

-When working with computers it is sometimes useful to work with a different number system than the standard 10 digit system, since a computer only understands `binary` numbers composed of only 0 and 1.
+When working with computers, it is sometimes useful to work with a different number system than the standard 10 digit system, since a computer only understands `binary` numbers composed of only 0 and 1.
 You don't have to learn these systems by heart, but it is good if you heard about them.